Royal Cardigan Militia: Disbandment

 Under the sweeping Haldane Reforms of 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for regular units serving overseas in wartime.
-Although the Cardigan RGA (M) accepted transfer to the Special Reserve Royal Field Artillery, as the Cardigan Royal Field Reserve Artillery' in April 1908, it was disbanded on 21 October 1909.Spiers, Army & Society, pp. 275–7.Maurice-Jones, p.
-163.
+Although the Cardigan RGA (M) accepted transfer to the Special Reserve Royal Field Artillery, as the Cardigan Royal Field Reserve Artillery in April 1908, it was disbanded on 21 October 1909.

 Commanders

 The following served as commanding officer of the regiment: